semiversus/semiversus.com/content/dic/robotik/python/erstes_beispiel.md

     print('You guess was correct!')

 # Aufgaben
 * Füge eine Anzeige hinzu, wieviele Versuche notwendig waren.
-Dies sollte dann in etwa so aussehen: `You guess was correct!
-It took 3 attempts.`
+Dies sollte dann in etwa so aussehen: <code>You guess was correct!
+It took 3 attempts.</code>
 * Füge eine Abfrage des oberen Limits ein.
-Dazu sollte folgende Abfrage am Anfang erscheinen: `What should be the upper limit? number: ')
+Dazu sollte folgende Abfrage am Anfang erscheinen: <code>What should be the upper limit? number: </code>